jacobpad/jacobpad.github.io/_posts/2020-03-05-Unit-2-Build-Week-NBA-Salaries.md

 ---

 I enjoyed this project.
 I learned a lot, including basics of how to scrape data.
-You may see my code for how I scraped [here](https://github.com/jacobpad/DS-Unit-1-Sprint-1-Data-Wrangling-and-Storytelling/blob/master/Web_Scraping_ESPN_NBA_Clean_Copy.ipynb) the salaries.
+You may see my code for how I scraped the salaries [here](https://github.com/jacobpad/DS-Unit-1-Sprint-1-Data-Wrangling-and-Storytelling/blob/master/Web_Scraping_ESPN_NBA_Clean_Copy.ipynb).
 And [here](https://github.com/jacobpad/jacobpad.github.io/blob/master/data/2019_2020_nba_records.csv) is all that data merged together.
 Additionally, [here](https://github.com/jacobpad/jacobpad.github.io/blob/master/data/nba_player_general_stats_2019-2020.csv) are the stats.

 ---